 Recently a new graduate from dental school applying for licensure to the Dental Board of California, contacted our office anxious about her application because she had a misdemeanor conviction for petty theft.
-She was distraught, she knew of the Dental Board’s application disclosure requirements of convictions, and after years of education, and a stellar clinical record, she was worried that even if she received a licensure there would be restrictions placed on it and it would become part of her licensure public record.
+She was distraught, and after years of education and a stellar clinical record, she was worried that even if she received a licensure there would be restrictions placed on it and it would become part of her licensure public record.

 The Dental Board of California outlines that the Board may deny a license on the grounds that the applicant has suffered a criminal conviction.
 (Business and Professions Code Section 480).
 Additionally, as outlined within the Board’s Disciplinary Guidelines, a licensee with a conviction (such as theft) may suffer consequences that impact their ability to practice.
 These consequences include: probation, supervision, suspension, community service, completion of ethics courses, etc. (Business and Professions Code Section 1670.1).